Proven-Paradox/shaper-system/Handbook.md

 Special: You must have [grabbed](#grab) one of your targets.
 Make a single Offense roll against both enemies.
 If you score a hit on either, in addition to taking damage, they are knocked Prone.
 After using this Attack, you are no longer grabbing your original target.
 Description: Tossing your grappled foe into one of their allies.
 This could be bodily picking up and tossing them, controlling their momentum in a way that causes them to fly into each other, or something similar.

+#### Vanish
+Auxiliary
+Action: Major
+Prerequisites: None
+Range: None
+Targets: Self
+Cost: 5 MP
+Duration: Until the end of your next action
+Cooldown: 3 rounds
+Special: You are [Obscured](#obscured) for the duration.
+If you are targetted by [Scan](#scan) or use an Ability that targets an opponent, this Ability ends.
+When you use this Ability, you may also move 1 square and/or make a [Stealth](#stealth) roll opposed by your opponents' [Awareness](#awareness) rolls.
+Anyone who fails this roll does not know your position until you are revealed and cannot target you with single target Abilities.
+Anyone who does knows what square you are in, though you remain Obscured to them.
+If you attack an opponent who is not aware of your location, you may treat them as [Flat Footed](#flat-footed).
+Description: Vanishing suddenly in combat.
+This could be throwing down a smoke bomb, an invisibility spell, activating a cloaking device, or just being really sneaky.

 #### Veil
 Auxiliary [Terrain] [Overload]
 Action: Major (Overload Minor)